Trefftz Discontinuous Galerkin discretization for the Stokes problem: A-priori error analysis

 Hence $(v_h,q_h) \in \TT_{f,g}$.
 Now we bound:

-The first part, $I$, can directly be bounded by the right hand side of \eqref{eq:approx} due to the approximation properties of the averaged Taylor polynomial.
+The first part, $I$, can be directly bounded by the right-hand side of \eqref{eq:approx} due to the approximation properties of the averaged Taylor polynomial, cf. \cite[Lemma 4.3.8]{brennerscott}.
 We hence turn our attention to $II$.
 As the terms in $II$ are discrete functions (piecewise polynomials), we can apply inverse inequalities to obtain